guillaumeblaquiere/eventsync/README.md

 # General architecture

 According to a configuration (see below), a number of endpoints are exposed.
-The event sources must reach the declared endpoints to allow EventSync to track the event and detect if the condition are met to trigger a new event sync.
+The event sources must reach the declared endpoints to allow EventSync to track the event and detect if the conditions are met to trigger a new event sync.

 The sources can be a Cloud Scheduler HTTP call, a PubSub push subscription, an Eventarc source, a Workflow step or whatever that can perform a simple HTTP call.